MicrosoftDocs/architecture-center/docs/example-scenario/devops/automated-api-deployments-apiops-content.md

 # Automated API deployments using APIOps on Azure

 This example scenario applies generally to businesses that want to apply the concept of APIOps in their API and application lifecycle.
 APIOps applies the concept of GitOps and DevOps to API deployments.
-Specifically, this scenario shows how every persona in the lifecycle of API design, development, and deployment can be empowered with self-service and automated tools to ensure the quality of the specifications and APIs that they are building.
+Specifically, this scenario shows how every persona in the lifecycle of API design, development, and deployment can be empowered with self-service and automated tools to ensure the quality of the specifications and APIs that they're building.

 APIOps places the [API Management (APIM)](/azure/api-management/) infrastructure under version control to achieve these goals.
 Rather than making changes directly in APIM, most operations happen through code changes that can be reviewed and audited.
 This approach supports the security principle of least-privilege access.

 APIOps not only enforces policies within APIM, but also helps support security by providing feedback for proposed policy changes.
 Early feedback is more convenient for developers and reduces risks and costs.

 The earlier in the pipeline that you can identify deviations from your standards, the faster you can resolve them.
-The greater the number of APIs that you build and deploy following this approach, the greater the consistency between them and the smaller the chance of deploying a service that is of too poor quality to be consumed.
+The greater the number of APIs that you build and deploy following this approach, the greater the consistency between them.
+This means that there's a smaller chance of deploying a service that is of too poor quality to be consumed.

 This article describes a solution for using APIOps with an APIM instance.
 This solution provides full audit capabilities, policy enforcement, and early feedback.